 The government's decision to deploy not just wind energy and photovoltaic installations but also solar thermal power plants with energy stores was not necessarily an obvious one.
 But Morocco created a precedent.
 "It is brave to act in good time and not wait for others to show you the way first," added Faschina.
 This means opportunities can also be seized because the very promising project in Ouarzazate to build the world's largest solar power plant complex with a total capacity of 580 megawatts convinced international donors.

 The Federal Ministry for Economic Cooperation and Development (BMZ) as well as the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety have contributed roughly EUR 830 million to the total investment of EUR 2.3 billion, with the help of KfW Development Bank.
-The remainder was covered mainly by public-sector donors and development banks.
+The remainder was covered mainly by public-sector donors and development banks like the French AFD.
 The European Union subsidised the complex to the tune of up to EUR 120 million.

 The decision paid off: "The initial operating experiences are positive, and production is meeting expectations," said Faschina, now that NOORo I has been in operation for eighteen months.
 Alongside the skilled personnel and the reliable technology, this is due to one thing: the availability of solar energy.
 "Here in the desert is where the level of solar irradiation is at its highest on our planet," he revealed.
 At around 2,500 kilowatts per square metre and year, the sun delivers twice as much energy as in Germany.
 This makes an investment in solar energy profitable.